-Once a student's schedule has been finalized, changes only will be made in extenuating circumstances and at the discretion of the Counseling Department or the Principal.
-A student wishing to request a schedule change should obtain a "Drop/Add" form from their Counselor.
+Once a student's schedule has been finalized, changes only will be made in extenuating circumstances and at the discretion of the Guidance Counseling Department or the Principal.
+A student wishing to request a schedule change should obtain a "Drop/Add" form from the Guidance Counseling Department.
+The Guidance Counseling Department will assess the request to verify that the change will not negatively affect the student's graduation requirements.